Date palm: Description

 Dates are naturally wind-pollinated, but in traditional oasis horticulture and modern commercial orchards, they are entirely hand-pollinated.
 Natural pollination occurs with about an equal number of male and female plants.
 With assistance, one male can pollinate up to 100 females.
 Since the males are of value only as pollinators, they are usually pruned in favor of fruit-producing female plants.
 Some growers do not maintain male plants, as male flowers become available at local markets at pollination time.
 Manual pollination is done by skilled labourers on ladders, or by use of a wind machine.
 In some areas, such as Iraq, the pollinator climbs the tree using a special climbing tool that wraps around the tree trunk and the climber's back (called تبلية in Arabic) to keep him attached to the trunk while climbing.

-Date fruits are oval-cylindrical, 3–7 cm long, and 2–3 cm diameter, and when ripe, range from bright red to bright yellow in colour, depending on variety.
+Date fruit are oval-cylindrical, 3–7 cm long, and 2–3 cm diameter, and when ripe, range from bright red to bright yellow in colour, depending on variety.
 Dates contain a single stone (seed) about 2–2.5 cm long and 6–8 mm thick.
 Three main cultivar groups exist: soft (e.g., Medjool); semi-dry (e.g., Deglet Nour), and dry (e.g., Thoory).